lanye74/lumberjack/README.md

 		- [x] points system
 			- it's the most primitive thing ever right now but whatever i really cba
 4. bind these methods to buttons in a highly minimal, just-usable ui
-	- [ ] make sure it all works from a raw data standpoint
+	- [x] make sure it all works from a raw data standpoint
 5. investigate pwas
 	- [x] figure out how to set up a pwa
-	- [ ] bind this pwa to the domain and test if it works
+	- [x] bind this pwa to the domain and test if it works
 		- can use my github io if domain is taking a while
 	- [ ] ensure that there’s some amount of hot-reloading available on the pwa
 6. design the app
 	- [x] i probably want a tab system at the bottom
 		- do i need to make my own icons? should i? probably can just ~~rob~~ borrow material icons
 	- [x] bottom bar will probably consist of clock, points/leaderboard, settings
-	- [ ] ~~learn figma for designs/mockups?~~ i tried but i realized i suck at designing
+	- [-] ~~learn figma for designs/mockups?~~ i tried but i realized i suck at designing
 		- it'd be silly
 7. turn the design into the app
 	- [x] test a sveltekit project to make sure i'm not crazy